Perth’s Most Trusted Garage Epoxy Flooring Team

-Can I epoxy my garage floor by myself?
+Can I install the new floor by myself?

 Don’t be fooled by any DIY kits that promise you quick results.
-These are usually more akin to an epoxy paint with less than 40% epoxy solids.
+These are usually more akin to a paint with less than 40% solids.
 The result will be a super thin coat that doesn’t properly protect your floor.

-Professional installers will have everything they need to do the job right, including the best epoxy resin for your project.
-They’ll start by properly preparing the flooring surface to accept the epoxy.
+Professional installers will have everything they need to do the job right, including the best resin for your project.
+They’ll start by properly preparing the surface.
 Botching this part of the process can ruin the entire floor and is not something most homeowners can do themselves.

-A few things come into play here but most notable are the size of the space and the desired thickness for the epoxy itself.
-On average, a residential garage can have a new epoxy floor installed within a week.
+A few things come into play here but most notable are the size of the space and the desired thickness for the material.
+On average, a residential garage can have a new floor installed within a week.

-Larger spaces will take longer to clean, prep, and apply the first coat of epoxy.
-But most residential garages can have this completed in a single day.
-To achieve the minimal 2mm thickness for garage epoxy flooring, the installer will need to apply at least two coats.
+Larger spaces will take longer to clean, prep, and apply the first coat.
+But most projects can have this completed in a single day.
+To achieve the minimal 2mm thickness for the flooring, the installer will need to apply at least two coats.
 Time is needed between coats to allow the resin layer to cure enough to bond with the floor and any additional coats.
 This can take 12-18 hours before the next coat can be applied.
 A typical 36 m2 garage takes, on average, 2-3 days to complete.

-Once all layers are in place, the flooring needs to be left alone to cure completely.
+Once all layers are in place, the surface needs to be left alone to cure completely.
 This process can take up to 7 days but is well worth the wait.
-This allows the epoxy proper time to harden into the floor you expect.
+This allows the material proper time to harden into the floor you expect.
 It’s best to wait as long as the installer recommends before using the surface or storing a car on it – even if the floor seems dry after a few days, it may not be fully ready to stand up to the pressure of a vehicle.
-Waiting will ensure long-lasting garage epoxy flooring with the best durability.
+Waiting will ensure long-lasting floor with the best durability.

-Most epoxy manufacturers offer a limited warranty on the epoxy material itself.
-This guarantees the quality of the epoxy and upholds claims such as waterproofing or delamination.
+Most manufacturers offer a limited warranty on the material itself.
+This guarantees the quality and upholds claims such as waterproofing or delamination.
 Be sure to choose a professional installer that also backs their services with workmanship warranty.
-That way, you’ll have confidence that the flooring is properly installed and, in the case of an issue, you can have it repaired properly at no cost to you.
+That way, you’ll have confidence that the floor is properly installed and, in the case of an issue, you can have it repaired properly at no cost to you.

-There are limitless options when it comes to garage epoxy flooring, finishes, and treatments.
-Hawk CFC is not only an expert in all things epoxy, but we’re proven professionals for every aspect of concrete flooring and finishing.
-From ensuring the integrity of your existing floor to putting the decorative finishing touches on a custom epoxy treatment, your home will be in great hands with our team.
+There are limitless options when it comes to the coatings, finishes, and treatments.
+From ensuring the integrity of your existing floor to putting the decorative finishing touches on a custom treatment, your home will be in great hands with our team.

-Hawk CFC has proudly served Perth and Western Australia since 2014.
-In fact, we don’t just install epoxy floors.
+We have proudly served Perth and Western Australia since 2014.
 We manufacture all of the materials used in your project from start to finish.
 Everything from materials to workmanship is covered in our guarantee.
-Our expert team works with each customer to create the right flooring combination, no matter the size, budget, or requirements.
+Our expert team works with each customer to create the right combination, no matter the size, budget, or requirements.

 Ready to take your garage from drab to fab?
-Call Hawk CFC on 0423 835 333 to tell us about your project.
-We’ll be happy to offer a free consultation and a recommendation on how to create the best garage epoxy flooring for your needs.
+Call us on 0490 777 761 to tell us about your project.
+We’ll be happy to offer a free consultation and a recommendation on how to create the best flooring for your needs.

 Frequently Asked Questions About Garage Epoxy Flooring in Perth

-Is there a difference between commercial and residential garage epoxy flooring?
+Is there a difference between commercial and residential floor applications?

 Not specifically.
-Commercial garage epoxy flooring projects tend to take longer to complete since they often cover much larger spaces.
-In fact, epoxy flooring was first made popular in commercial and industrial applications and made its way into the residential market with a reputation for design and durability.
+Commercial projects tend to take longer to complete since they often cover much larger spaces.
+In fact, this type of floor was first made popular in commercial and industrial applications and made its way into the residential market with a reputation for design and durability.
 In either commercial or residential use, adding colours, metallics, or flakes can add time to the installation and curing process.

-How thick should the garage floor epoxy be?
+How thick should the garage epoxy flooring be?

-Thicknesses can vary a little depending on the type of epoxy used, the number of layers, and any decorative additives in the mix.
-A professional installer will be able to ensure that the garage epoxy flooring in your home is the right thickness for your space.
-However, as a general rule, for a floor to be classified as an epoxy floor, it needs to have at least two millimetres or more of epoxy thickness.
+Thicknesses can vary a little depending on the type of material used, the number of layers, and any decorative additives in the mix.
+A professional installer will be able to ensure that the flooring in your home is the right thickness for your space.
+However, as a general rule, this type of floor needs to have at least two millimetres or more of thickness.
 Self-leveling floors, for example, tend to be closer to 3mm in thickness after the proper number of coats are applied.

-Can I add a decorative finish to a garage epoxy floor?
+Can I add a decorative finish to the floor?

 Absolutely!
-One of the perks of garage epoxy flooring is how you can make it your own.
+One of the perks of this type of floor is how you can make it your own.
 Common options include adding a colour tint, high gloss, or flake to the blend.
 This can create depth and add character to any space.
-Some homeowners even layer mementos in the epoxy to make a one-of-a-kind floor.
+Some homeowners even layer mementos in the floor to make a one-of-a-kind floor.
 While this might not be as great for resale, you can design a space your family will love for years to come.

 Click here to explore our designer floors service

-How long can I expect my epoxy garage floor to last?
+How long can I expect my floor to last?